 With so many offerings in the stress reduction app market, it maybe hard to find the right one for you.
-But there is enough variety in terms of functionality, design and price to ensure that there is at least one out there that suits you and it may be that end up using a combination of several of these reviewed.
+But there is enough variety in terms of functionality, design and price to ensure that there is at least one out there that will suit you and it may be that you end up using a combination of several of these reviewed.

 What is your favourite app for reducing stress?
-We’d love to know if you have had any experience with these and what your thoughts are.
+We’d love to know if you’ve had any experience with these and what your thoughts are.